anlai/MagicMirror-Ansible/README.md

 ### Prerequisites

+If you already have a server setup to run Ansible, you can run this playbook from that server (just install Node on this server).
+This script sets it up so you can just run Ansible locally.

 First step is to install the prerequisites for this installation to work, includes Ansible, Python, Pip, and Node.
 A script is provided for you, just need to make it executable and install.
 (Yes technically Node should be installed by the playbook, but I didn't want to wait for the install to run every time I ran the playbook)

 ```